 Applying for financial assistance at Glenalmond is straightforward.
 Applications are dealt with sensitively and in the strictest confidence.
 All applicants fill out an application form and supply documentary evidence which provides details of their income and capital.
-Application forms need to be returned to our Director of Finance no later than 1 February in the calendar year of entry.
+Application forms need to be returned no later than 1 February in the calendar year of entry.
 Applications will be considered after this date but any decision will be dependent upon the availability of school bursary funds.

 Bursarial funds are made available from a number of sources which include a designated Endowment Fund, Annual Fund and Trust Funds.
 In addition, there are a number of educational and charitable trusts which provide assistance with school fees - in particular, in situations where children already attend the school and family circumstances change.

 There are also a number of other types of financial assistance available:

 Service discounts are available, please contact the bursar for further information.

 Members of the clergy receive an automatic discount of 10% on the basic fee.

 The Sibling Discount is automatic whilst the qualifying number of children from any family are at the school at the same time, but beyond that it will be subject to the means testing process.

 Scholarships are financial awards that are based on a child demonstrating excellence in a particular area.
 Academic, music, piping, sport (outstanding talent) and art & design scholarships are available at Glenalmond, as well as an all-rounder award for those showing particular potential in more than one area.
 These scholarships and awards can lead to a percentage reduction in the overall fees.
 Please see the Scholarships page for more details.

 To discuss making an application for financial assistance or to obtain an application form please contact: